suet-lee/suet-lee.github.io/_posts/2020-5-31-Machine-learning-with-fastai.md

 ### Links

-My github repository with the jupyter notebooks: https://github.com/suet-lee/fastai A live version of the classifier, go classify a tree!
+My github repository with the jupyter notebooks: <a href="https://github.com/suet-lee/fastai">https://github.com/suet-lee/fastai</a>
+A live version of the classifier, go find a tree to classify!